-Anyone wishing to complain about the speech of others at the College, may do so using the College complaints procedures set out in the Complaints Policy.
-SMT will form a panel with power to make final decisions whenever there is a complaint, grievance or dispute concerning the right of stakeholders to freedom of speech when participating in college activities.
+Anyone wishing to complain about the speech of others at TEC, may do so using the TEC complaints procedures set out in the Complaints Policy.
+The Senior Management Team will form a panel with the power to make final decisions whenever there is a complaint, grievance or dispute concerning the right of stakeholders to freedom of speech when participating in TEC activities.